dokku/dokku-solr/README.md

 dokku solr:link other_service playground
 ```

-It is possible to change the protocol for solr_url by setting the environment variable solr_database_scheme on the app.
+It is possible to change the protocol for `SOLR_URL` by setting the environment variable `SOLR_DATABASE_SCHEME` on the app.
 Doing so will after linking will cause the plugin to think the service is not linked, and we advise you to unlink before proceeding.

 ```shell
 dokku config:set playground SOLR_DATABASE_SCHEME=http2
 dokku solr:link lolipop playground
 ```

-This will cause solr_url to be set as:
+This will cause `SOLR_URL` to be set as:

 ```
 http2://lolipop:SOME_PASSWORD@dokku-solr-lolipop:8983/lolipop